Get offer plus promotions and updates. Review our privacy policy.

 Of course not!
 While it’s best to take every possible step to protect your home from intrusion before it happens, there’s plenty that you can do to make further attempts on your property unlikely or unsuccessful.

-your home after (or before) a break-in
+How to secure your home after (or before) a break-in

 Whether you’ve never suffered the indignity and trauma of a robbery or you’ve already experienced a break-in, there are several steps you should take to make your property as secure as possible: